josmo/drone-k8s-job/README.md

 [![](https://images.microbadger.com/badges/image/peloton/drone-k8s-job.svg)](https://microbadger.com/images/peloton/drone-k8s-job "Get your own image badge on microbadger.com")

 Drone plugin to deploy a job in k8s.
 For the usage information and a listing of the available options please take a look at [the docs](DOCS.md).

+## Experimental!!!!

+This is currently in an experimental phase.
+Currently insecure and cert aren't implemented.
+Please feel free to provide feedback and suggestions

 ## Versions